The Copperfield Physique

 The following guide gives you a set by set breakdown of your workout.
 Note: The load is in relation to the deadlift 1RM (maximum).

-See our FAQ section if you're unfamiliar with tempo prescriptions.
+See A Closer Look at Tempo if you're unfamiliar with tempo prescriptions.

 The workout is to be completed by performing three to five sets of shrugs and/or some form of rowing.
 As you can see, this is a lot of work.
 Don't do more than prescribed if you want maximum progress.